Smooth earth snake: Description

-The following is a description of the scalation of V. valeriae.
+The following is a description of the scalation of Virginia valeriae.
 Rostral nearly as deep as broad, visible from above; internasals much shorter than the prefrontals; frontal longer than broad, shorter than the parietals; loreal one and a half to two and a half times as long as deep; two or three postoculars; temporals 1+2; six upper labials, third and fourth entering the eye; four lower labials in contact with the anterior chin shields, which are as long as or shorter than the posterior.
 Dorsal scales in 15 or 17 rows.
 Anal divided.
-Ventrals 111-135; subcaudals 24-37.
+Ventrals 111–135; subcaudals 24–37.

 The following description of coloration of a live specimen (not in alcohol) uses Robert Ridgway's Color Standards and Color Nomenclature (1912).
-Dorsally Virginia valeriae is benzo brown, deep brownish drab, mars brown, or light brownish drab.
+Dorsally V. valeriae is benzo brown, deep brownish drab, mars brown, or light brownish drab.
 The first row of dorsal scales is colored like the adjacent ventrals, which are light vinaceous-fawn, pale vinaceous-fawn, pale grayish vinaceous, or pale vinaceous-pink.
 The top of the head is hair brown or like the dorsum, with many dark spots on the plates.
 The upper labials are ecru-drab or lighter, some with drab-gray spots.
 There is a small black ring around the eye.
 The ventral surface of the head is white.

 Sometimes a faint median light line is present.
 Also, there may be tiny black spots on the back and sides, especially in the nominate race (Virginia valeriae valeriae).

 Adults are usually 18–25 cm in total length (including tail); record 33.7 cm.